The Build Up

-- Construct, administer and operate a naval advance base, seaplane base, and harbor facilities;
+- Construct, administer and operate a naval advance base, seaplane base, and harbour facilities;

 - Support Army forces in the defence of the island;